warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp.md

 Some operating system distributions have a version of the Cloud Foundry toolkit available already.
 If the version supported is 6.11 or better, this is compatible with {{site.data.keyword.Bluemix_notm}} and can be used.
+You can check what version you have installed by running the test described [here](#checkCFversion).

 Alternatively,
 use the following steps to download and install the Cloud Foundry toolkit on your system: